binarytrails-ai/aiagent-workshop/docs/docs/01-lab-1-using_github_models.md

 - Passing parameters to functions.
 - Register and invoke C# plugin (native) functions.

-### LAB 1.3 : Building Agents with Microsoft Semantic Kernel in .NET
+### LAB 1.3 : Building Agents with Semantic Kernel

 Navigate to the `notebooks/semantic-kernel/agents.ipynb` notebook in your code repository to start this lab